freeCodeCamp/news-legacy/src/pages/how-to-become-a-data-scientist.md

 One of the best ways to begin your search and practice your skills at the same time is to participate in Kaggle challenges and blog about your experience with them.
 Some Kaggle challenges can even directly lead to interviews as part of the prize!
 Even if nothing comes of the prize, its still valuable experience on a real data set!
 Note that Kaggle also has its own job board for data scientists.

-Freelancing through sites like <span class="markup--quote markup--p-quote is-other" name="anon_b110224a6801" data-creator-ids="anon">UpWork</span>, contributing to open-source projects, and answering questions on StackOverflow is another great way to make your presence known to recruiters.
+Freelancing through sites like UpWork, contributing to open-source projects, and answering questions on StackOverflow is another great way to make your presence known to recruiters.

 You will also want to make sure that your CV, LinkedIn, and Github are all updated to reflect your new skills and projects.